nvpro-samples/nvpro_core/nvvk/README.md

 - **makeAccessMaskPipelineStageFlags** : depending on accessMask returns appropriate `VkPipelineStageFlagBits`
 - **cmdBegin** : wraps `vkBeginCommandBuffer` with `VkCommandBufferUsageFlags` and implicitly handles `VkCommandBufferBeginInfo` setup
 - **makeSubmitInfo** : `VkSubmitInfo` struct setup using provided arrays of signals and commandbuffers, leaving rest zeroed
+- **hasFrameCompleted** : helper to test completion of a frame number when wrapping frame counters are used

 ### class **nvvk::CmdPool**